(Note: Every effort has been made to update the information below, however things are subject to change without notice.)

 - A letter from your employer

-Students who do not meet these requirements may not be allowed to re-enter the U.S. Please consult with the ISA if planning to temporarily depart the U.S. during the authorized practical training period.
+Students who do not meet these requirements may not be allowed to re-enter the U.S. Please consult with the ISC if planning to temporarily depart the U.S. during the authorized practical training period.